Froggo50/EDPBot/README.md

 ### Auto Responder

-If you say the following keywords, (hi, hello, hey, sup, gm, morning, gn, good night), then EDPBot will respond with a welcoming message.
+If you say the following keywords, (hi, hello, hey, sup, gm, morning, good morning, gn, good night), then EDPBot will respond with a welcoming message.

 ### Bot Mention